Pete Fenlon

 Pete Fenlon (born 1955) is an American role-playing game cartographer, game designer, game developer, graphics designer and publisher.
 His works include stories, art and games (electronic and non) in the genres of science fiction, mystery, fantasy and historical fiction.

-Personal life
+Early life

 He was born in Japan to an Air Force Colonel (Peter C. Fenlon) and Captain (Melba S. Fenlon, RN).
 He also lived in Germany and the US before settling in Charlottesville, Virginia.
-He is a graduate of Thomas Jefferson High School (1964–1987), where he served as Executive Officer of the Simulations Club.
+He is a graduate of Thomas Jefferson High School (1964–1987), where he served as executive officer of the Simulations Club.
 Fenlon began playing Dungeons & Dragons when it was introduced in 1974.
 After obtaining a degree in history and anthropology at the University of Virginia, he earned a Juris Doctor degree at the College of William & Mary Law School and passed the Virginia State Bar exam.